“strengthened with all might, according to His glorious power, for all patience and longsuffering with joy;”

 “Patience” relates to events and circumstances, while “longsuffering” pertains to people.

 “and longsuffering with joy”

-Patience and longsuffering are often placed together in Scripture (2 Co 6:4,6; 2 Ti 3:10; James 5:10-11). ”Longsuffering” is virtue in the face of provocation from people.
+Patience and longsuffering are often placed together in Scripture (2 Co 6:4,6; 2 Ti 3:10; James 5:10-11). ”Longsuffering” is self-control in the face of provocation from people.
 Our instinct is to retaliate, whether by act or attitude.
 To resist is virtue in the face of provocation (1 Co 13:4).

-“Longsuffering” is patience with people.
+“Longsuffering” is to be patient with people.